Marvin Miller (actor): Radio and recordings

-Films
+Film

 In films, the heavyset Miller was often cast as a villain, many times playing Asian roles.
 He portrayed a sadistic henchman in the 1947 Humphrey Bogart film Dead Reckoning and was Yamada in the 1945 James Cagney film Blood on the Sun.
 In 1946's film noir Deadline at Dawn he plays Sleepy Parsons, a blind pianist.
 Miller played George "Gusty" Gustafson in the George Raft film noir classic Johnny Angel.

-Additionally, he also appeared in "Red Planet Mars" (1952), "Forbidden" (1953), "Time Stood Still" (1956) and "When the Girls Take Over" (1962).
+Additionally, he also appeared in Red Planet Mars (1952), Forbidden (1953), Time Stood Still (1956), and When the Girls Take Over (1962).

-Miller also did a great deal of voice work in animation from the 1950s into the 1970s, from the narration on the 1950 Academy Award-winning United Productions of America cartoon Gerald McBoing Boing and the 1952 Chamber of Commerce film The Story of Creative Capital to the 1970 The Ant and the Aardvark cartoon Scratch a Tiger.
+Miller also did a great deal of voice work in animation from the 1950s into the 1970s, from the narration on the 1950 Academy Award-winning United Productions of America cartoon Gerald McBoing-Boing and the 1952 Chamber of Commerce film The Story of Creative Capital to the 1970 The Ant and the Aardvark cartoon Scratch a Tiger.